 Substitute your function into the limit definition of a derivative formula:

-The hardest part of this step is the correct substitution of x+h in the first term.
-You need to substitute x with the expression (x+Δx) wherever x appears in f(x).
+The hardest part of this step is the correct substitution of in the first term.
+You need to substitute with the expression wherever appears in .

 Simplify.